xixixao/recomputer/CONTRIBUTING.md

     - Also better formalize the rules about these transformations
     - Also use superscript for tight exponents
   - m2 should just be m2, while 1m2 should be 1m2 - only include the number if it's present in the expression
+  - h + min + sec should siplify to secs, not hours

 # Notes